pytorch/executorch/backends/vulkan/README.md

 The ExecuTorch Vulkan Delegate is a wrapper around a standalone runtime known as the **Vulkan Compute Library**.
-The aim of the Vulkan Compute Library is to provide GPU implementations for PyTorch operators via GLSL compute shaders to be executed using Vulkan.
+The aim of the Vulkan Compute Library is to provide GPU implementations for PyTorch operators via GLSL compute shaders.

 The Vulkan Compute Library is a fork/iteration of the [PyTorch Vulkan Backend](https://pytorch.org/tutorials/prototype/vulkan_workflow.html).
 The core components of the PyTorch Vulkan backend were forked into ExecuTorch